grafana/phlare/docs/sources/configure-client/language-sdks/dotnet.md

 | PYROSCOPE_PROFILING_ALLOCATION_ENABLED | Boolean      | If set to true, enables the Allocations profiling.
 Defaults to false. |
 | PYROSCOPE_PROFILING_LOCK_ENABLED       | Boolean      | If set to true, enables the Lock Contention profiling.
 Defaults to false. |

-## Sending data to Grafana Cloud or Phlare with Pyroscope .NET integration
+## Sending data to Grafana Cloud or Phlare with Pyroscope .NET SDK

 Starting with [weekly-f8](https://hub.docker.com/r/grafana/phlare/tags) you can ingest pyroscope profiles directly to phlare.